kylemanna/blog.kylemanna.com/_posts/2014-03-31-pragmatic-backups.md

 * [MaidSafe](http://maidsafe.net/) - Too early, but [MaidSafe-Drive + Encrypt](https://github.com/maidsafe/MaidSafe-Drive/wiki) sounds perfect!
 FUSE, encryption, peer to peer, open source.
 * [FreeNet](https://freenetproject.org) - Not really focused on back-up.
 * Others?
 Let me know!

+Then there are other things like [BitTorrent Sync](http://www.bittorrent.com/sync) and by association [Syncthing](http://syncthing.net/).
+Unfortunately these services back-up *all* my data to the peers and the data is readable by the other storage nodes, more like a sync app.
+I'd like to have the option to only backup small chunks to the storage nodes with data confidentiality.